drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	#figure(
 		image("main/plotting/serial_nptsVsTime/serial_nptsVsTime.png", width: 80%),
 		caption: [Plot showing the amount of time it took serial code to run with respect to the number of points in the triangulation.
-This is a loglog plot which shows us the algorithm has a complextiy of $O(n^2)$], ) <s_nptsVsTime_plt>
+From this plot we can see that when run with different point distributions the algorithm takes essentially the same amount of time to complete.
+The nature of the algorithm is to pick a point each iteration and perform the same operations around it so it is not surprising that different point distributions dont affect the runtime.
+				  The slight increase in change of runtime noticed between $10$ and $10^2$ is due to the increased memory demands of the executable and is reflected by the increased time accesing memory from other cache locations.
+		],
+	) <s_nptsVsTime_plt>

+#pagebreak()
 == Parallel

 	The parallelization of the DT is conceptually not very different than its serial counterpart.
 We will